-The Polisport Guppy Mini is a seat that fits on the front, attaching to the head tube between the top tube and down tube brazing.
+The Polisport Guppy Mini is a child seat that fits on the front of your bike.
+The version we were sent to review attached to the head tube between the top tube and down tube brazing.
 Helpfully, it comes with an extra piece to make the seat work even if that space on your bike isn’t big enough (a couple of inches) for the fixing.
-(I didn’t need this so can’t comment further.)
+(I didn’t need this so can’t comment further.).

 The fixing was very easy to fit; it took me about 10 minutes from opening the box to having the seat securely fitted for the first time.
 It took maybe 5 more minutes to get the foot supports in the right place, the foot straps shortened, and the seatbelt to the right length.
 Most of that was taken up with the foot straps, which were annoyingly tough to get back onto their clips.

 If you’re regularly going to swap the seat between bikes, you can buy an additional fixing kit for your second bike.
-For the occasional use on a second bike you’d have to switch the fixing between bikes – I did this once, and it took about 5 minutes.
+This is really useful if one parent is dropping off at nursery in the morning, and the other is picking up at night.
+For the occasional use on a second bike you’d have to switch the fixing between bikes – I did this once, and it only took about 5 minutes.

 What was it like using a front bike seat for the first time?

-Leon seemed very content when strapped into it for his first ride.
+Leon seemed very content when strapped into the front seat for his first ride.
 I, on the other hand, was a bit nervous!

 What I really loved about using the Guppy front seat was that Leon was right there in front of me.
 I could see him, chat to him, and he had the reassurance of my arms around him.
 I loved that enough, in fact, that I tried it on both my bikes just to see if I could make it work!
 I also liked the fact that, unlike with a rear seat, I would be able to put a pannier on the bike as well, as I don’t like to cycle with a rucksack.